-A licensee or member of the public wishing to bring a dispute before the Board pursuant to Vehicle Code section 3050(c) is required to file a petition (see Appendix for sample Forms B1 and B2).
+A licensee or member of the public wishing to bring a dispute before the Board pursuant to Vehicle Code section 3050(b) is required to file a petition (see Appendix for sample Forms B1 and B2).
+The petition shall clearly identify the facts, legal authority, and relief sought and include declarations or other evidence or documents that support the petition.
+(13 CCR § 556)

 In the past, petitions filed with the Board have alleged such things as the unreasonable refusal of a franchisor to approve a change in ownership, unreasonable refusal of a franchisor to approve a relocation, discrimination in allocation of products, failure to supply products authorized to be sold under the terms of the franchise, and other violations of the Vehicle Code.
 Such petitions requested a hearing before the Board and sought relief in the form of a Board order that required the respondent to either do, undo, or refrain from doing some action that caused harm to the licensee petitioner.

 However, as a result of Mazda Motor of America, Inc. v.
-California New Motor Vehicle Board; David J. Phillips Buick-Pontiac, Inc., Real Party in Interest (2003) 110 Cal.App.4th 1451 [2 Cal.Rptr.3d 866], the Board's jurisdiction to hold hearings and issue such orders is now limited to petitioners who are members of the public under Vehicle Code section 3050(c)(2).
-In all instances where licensees are the petitioners, the Board may only direct the Department to investigate or take a licensing action against the respondent under Vehicle Code section 3050(c)(1) and (3).
+California New Motor Vehicle Board; David J. Phillips Buick-Pontiac, Inc., Real Party in Interest (2003) 110 Cal.App.4th 1451, the Board's jurisdiction to hold hearings and issue such orders is now limited to petitioners who are members of the public under Vehicle Code section 3050(b)(2)(A).
+In all instances where licensees are the petitioners, the Board may only direct the Department to investigate or take licensing action against the respondent under Vehicle Code section 3050(b)(1) and (3).